-It asks you to create a username and password and give a valid e-mail address of yours.
-Once you press the Sign Up button, your administrator account credentials are created and the following dialog box appears.
+It asks you to choose your security provider and create a username and password.
+Available security providers are Active Directory, LDAP and JAAS, which are described in the following sections.

+Once you press the Save button, your administrator account credentials are created and the following dialog box appears.